Dissecting Transformers: A CLEAR Perspective towards Green AI: Methodology

-1) A standard deviation close to 0 indicates that repeated component-level energy measurements remain consistent across trials demonstrating high precision in energy measurements by CLEAR.
-2) The near-equality between the total measured model energy and sum of its per-component energies demonstrates that CLEAR is able to capture the component’s energy usage in a comprehensively.
+\circLabel{i} A standard deviation close to 0 indicates that repeated component-level energy measurements remain consistent across trials demonstrating high precision in energy measurements by CLEAR. \circLabel{ii} The near-equality between the total measured model energy and sum of its per-component energies demonstrates that CLEAR is able to capture the component’s energy usage in a comprehensive manner.